 Listening carefully and truly observing someone’s life and needs is at the heart of our ability to show love and compassion.
 We believe understanding the culture people live in everyday, tracking with their personal histories and the current drama of their lives is critical to walking with them in love, and walking with them in love is the best way to communicate Jesus.

-We believe place is critically important to God as he plants us in a place and expects us to serve in that place for his kingdom purposes.
+Place is critically important to God.
+He plants us in a place and expects us to serve in that place for his kingdom purposes.

 The ministry of the church in the New Testament appears to be decidedly local.
 Disciples of Jesus came out of the local community.
 Their leaders came from that same community (Acts 14:23).
 Talents, resources and gifts found within the local body were dedicated to God for the good of the local community.